lukaswhite/php-feed-writer/docs/README.md

 $item->addMedia( )->isDefault( );
 ```

+## WordPress eXtended RSS (WXR)

+The library also implements the WordPress eXtended RSS extension, which is used primarily for importing and exporting Wordpress blogs.

+You may wonder why you would ever export using the Wordpress format from anything other than Wordpress.

+One reason is that the extension provides support for comments; something the basic RSS specification does not.

+Moreover, the WordPress eXtended RSS format is used by [Disqus](https://help.disqus.com/developer/custom-xml-import-format) for importing comments from an existing blog.
+Using this library, therefore, allows you to export all of the comments from your blog implementation into Disqus.

+It supports categorization; although these terms and/or tags would generally be lifted from a Wordpress blog, you might find them useful for your  own data export/import needs.

+It also provides additional authorship information.
+Whereas an author in the RSS core spec is typically identified by a string, the WXR extension allows you to provide an ID, login, first & last and/or display name in addition to their e-mail address.

 ## GeoRSS

 The library also supports [GeoRSS Simple](http://www.georss.org/simple.html), which is an extension of RSS &mdash; and, despite what the name suggests &mdash; Atom.
 It allows you to associate geographical locations with an RSS channel or item, or an Atom feed or entry.

+It could be useful if, for example, you write a travel blog and want to be able to identify the place an item is about, in the feed, in a way which might be useful for filtering or mapping.

 To use it, call `geoRSS()` on the channel / item / feed / entry, then call a method on the instance of the class it returns.
 That's probably better explained with an example: